Woodleigh MRT Station

 B Upper Serangoon Road (Northbound) Taxi stand (G03), pick-up/drop-off point

-In the event of an MRT service disruption affecting Woodleigh station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the North East Line.
+In the event of an MRT service disruption affecting Woodleigh station, MRT Bridging Buses may be activated to ply affected stretches of the North East Line.
 In which case, the buses can be boarded from the following bus stops:

 Towards Bus stop Exit